GeminiDRSoftware/DRAGONS/astrodata/doc/ad_UserManual/iomef.rst

 Read in the dataset
 -------------------
-The file on disk is load into the AstroData class associated with the instrument the data is from.
+The file on disk is loaded into the AstroData class associated with the instrument the data is from.
 This association is done automatically based on header content.
 ::